michaelnny/miniGPT/README.md

-# mini-GPT
+# miniGPT
-Try to implement a minimum version of GPT-2 model for education purpose only.
+Try to implement a minimum version of GPT-2 model for research and education purpose.
+Although we focus on the GPT-2 model, the procedure is suitable to training any autoregressive language models.

+**Note**:
 Our initial goal was trying to build a full pipeline including RLHF module following the InstructGPT paper, however we soon realized that the pre-trained GPT-2 model is inadequate for complex tasks like answering open-domain questions due to it's small model size.
 Instead, we will try to implement that pipeline in another project using LLaMA.

 ## What we got